Asheville White Oak Kids Martial Arts

 They’re conclusions based on limited experience.

-But once repeated, they become identity.
+But repeated often enough, they become identity.

 And identity drives behavior.